DasMoorhuhn/py-youtube-lib/README.md

 # Py YouTube

+CURRENTLY UNDER DEVELOPMENT.
+USE THE [LATES RELEASE](https://gitlab.com/DasMoorhuhn/py-youtube/-/releases) TO RUN THIS SOFTWARE

 This is mainly for downloading from music.youtube.com but also can used for normal videos

 ## Getting startet